medizinmensch/Systems-Development-and-Frameworks/ex/fragen.md

     * `created`: before component has been rendered, `data`and `events` are reactive
     * `beforeMount`: before initial render
     * `mounted`: access for reactive components, templates and redered DOM
+* What is worse: False Positives or False Negatives?
+    * laut roberts definition (siehe oben) false negatives (=test passes but there is a bug) weil du einen bug introduced mit falscher zuversicht
+* What are the pros and cons of end-to-end tests compared to unit tests?
+    * siehe oben
+* What is mutant testing?
+    * testing of software test by introducing errors (mainly used for unit tests)
+* What are non-atomic tests and what’s the problem with it?
+    * tests should be written independent from each other, otherwise they might affect each other (like one failed test causes many others fail too)
+* What is meant by “Arrange, Act, Assert”?
+    * siehe oben
+* What are the differences between REST and GraphQL?
+What problems does GraphQL solve compared to REST?
+    * siehe oben

 ## Unsicher über die Antwort